Top Picks: Low or No Down Payment Lenders

 - Save your resources: It can take creativity to get a down payment together.
 This can mean borrowing money from family or friends, or cashing out a retirement fund or a stock portfolio - none of which are ideal because they can drain your emergency resources.
 It’s wise to have money stored away in a rainy day fund, and if you put all that money down on a house, you won’t have those liquid funds to count on if the need arises.

 The Cons of a No Down Payment Mortgage

 If you’re not putting money down, a lender may see you as a high-risk borrower and require that you secure mortgage insurance, which can be a significant monthly expense.
 In addition, with a low or zero down payment, your mortgage will probably come with a higher interest rate that can add up over the lifetime of the loan.
 Origination fees and closing costs can also be higher, and all of these factors can be affected by your credit score.
 If you don't put any money down, the amount you finance will be higher.
 This will translate to a higher monthly mortgage payment.
 In addition, since you didn’t put any money down, you will have zero equity at the beginning of the loan, and it will take you longer to accrue it and make you more susceptible to downturns in the housing market.

 So, Should You Take a No Down Payment Mortgage?

-A zero or low down payment mortgage can be a great option for borrowers who are looking to finally get into a house of their own, but are having trouble putting together the funds needed to make it happen.
-These loans can come with higher interest, fees, and require the purchase of mortgage insurance, but for those of us who are having trouble jumping that first (and very big) hurdle to home ownership, a low down payment loan can make it all come together.
+A zero or low down payment mortgage can be an option for borrowers who are looking to get into a house of their own, but are having trouble putting together the funds needed to make it happen.
+These loans can come with higher interest, fees, and require the purchase of mortgage insurance, but for those of us who are having trouble jumping that first hurdle to homeownership, a low down payment loan can make it come together.